-Cancun is huge, and although most tourists flock to the Hotel Zone, there are lots of options for staying at hostels and hotels inland.
+Cancun is huge, and although most tourists flock to the Hotel Zone, there are many options for staying at hostels and hotels inland.
 Tulum also has an inland area, which is where the main town is.

 However, the town of Tulum is super tiny and the (mostly not as nice) accommodations are still outrageously expensive for what you get.

-As far as food prices go, Cancun and Tulum are pretty equal—prices are high along the beach, and in their respective downtown areas you can get cheap and delicious street food.
+As far as food prices go, Cancun and Tulum are pretty equal—prices are high along the beach, and in their respective downtown areas, you can get cheaper but delicious street food.

 #9: Cancun’s Beaches Are Pristine

 Photoshopped and all, the photos you’ve seen of Cancun online are pretty much what you can expect upon arrival.
-It has all the cliches you want from a tropical vacay—its beaches are pearly white, its ocean turquoise blue, and its sand powdery soft.
+It has all the cliches you’d want from a tropical vacay—its beaches are pearly white, its ocean is turquoise blue, and its sand is powdery soft.

-That’s not to say that Tulum’s beaches are a dump, though.
-On the contrary, when comparing Cancun vs. Tulum, many people prefer Tulum’s beaches because of their more rustic appearance.
+But that’s not to say that Tulum’s beaches are dumpy.
+On the contrary, when comparing Cancun vs. Tulum, many people prefer Tulum’s beaches because of their more natural appearance.